KoicsD/CharliesAngels/TaskDescription/InitialOrder.md

 In case of [*event_reg.py*](https://github.com/KoicsD/CharliesAngels/blob/Week4B/event_reg.py):
 * function [*__ repr __*](https://docs.python.org/3/reference/datamodel.html?highlight=__repr__#object.__repr__) was overdefined to make *Donation* objects printable
-* *main* function was added and printing was invoked from it after intantiating
+* *main* function was added and printing was invoked from it after instantiating
+* user interruption was rebased from simple *return* directive to [error-raising and -handling](https://docs.python.org/3/tutorial/errors.html?highlight=raising%20exceptions)

 In both module, function *main* was automatically invoked if module was run directly as [*__ main __*](https://docs.python.org/3/library/__main__.html?highlight=__main__#module-__main__).

-Unfortunatelly, the difference between the point of view of the two modules still remained, demolishing the elegance of our code.
+In this state You can also find a file named [*user_input.py*](https://github.com/KoicsD/CharliesAngels/blob/Week4B/user_input.py).
+It contains a general input function which repeats invoking *input* function untill the string given by user passes both the checker(parser) and the validator(processor) function.
+It also supports [exception](https://docs.python.org/3/tutorial/errors.html?highlight=raising%20exceptions)-based user-interruption.
+My goal was to let it be the only function in our code that invokes [*input*](https://docs.python.org/3/library/functions.html?highlight=input#input).
+Ufortunatelly we never get use of it and this file was deleted during later developement.

 -----------------------